 These long-lasting chestnut tree species (lasting between 4 and 4.5 centuries) from the Fagaceae family are often referred to as European or Spanish chestnut trees.

 Sweet chestnut trees are generally found across Southern Europe, as well as areas of Asia Minor.

 The heartwood is typically light/medium shades of brown, turning more reddish-brown with age, while the sapwood is generally a pale white or light brown in color.

 The tree’s seeds are also its nuts.
 They are very popular in the global market.

 Due to its hardness and strength, sweet chestnut wood is commonly used for furniture and veneer building, as well as for crafting little wooden objects, thanks to the ease with which it can be molded and carved.

 Work fantastically with various tools from both machines and of the hand-use variety.

 Because this type of wood splits easily, it’s more suitable for being pre-screwed instead of drilling screws directly into it or using nails.

-The texture is coarse and uneven, with a grain that is interlocked or spiraled.
+The texture is coarse and uneven, with an interlocked or spiraled grain.

 3- Castanea Crenata (Japanese Chestnut)